sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

 >Leave the Onboarding dialog box open for the next step.

 ### Run the app

 [OPTION BEGIN [Android]]

->Make sure you are choosing the right device platform tab above.
-Once you have scanned and on-boarded using the onboarding URL, it will be remembered.
-When you Log out and onboard again, you will be asked either to continue to use current application or to scan new QR code.
+>Ensure that you choose the correct device platform tab above.
+Once you have scanned and onboarded using the onboarding URL, it will be remembered.
+If you log out and onboard again, you will be prompted to either continue using the current application or scan a new QR code.

-1. Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-Android-client/Onboarding-Android-client.md) to on-board the MDK client.
+1. Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-Android-client/Onboarding-Android-client.md) to successfully on-board the MDK client on your Android device.

     After you accept app update, tap on the **Products** to navigate to the Products List page.

     ![MDK](img-6.3.png)

-2. In following pages, you can create a new record, modify an existing record, open the product image and even delete the record.
+2. In following pages, you can create a new record, modify an existing record, open the product image, add a purchase order item, add a sales order item and even delete the record.

     ![MDK](img-6.4.png)
     ![MDK](img-6.5.png)